DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2022-10-07-signal-detection.md

 Given this framework, we actually already have everything we need to start to estimate each participant’s sensitivity and bias.
 In the **Equal Variance Gaussian** model, our noise and signal distributions are assumed to be Gaussians with unit variance and different means.
+This is the model we'll cover today!
+If you're interested in more complex things we can do that in the future.
-Under this framework, the noise distribution is a standard normal, and the <span style="color: lime;">d’</span> we estimate is the distance, measured in standard deviations, of our signal distribution from the noise distribution.
+Under this framework, the noise distribution is a standard normal, and the <span style="color: lime;">d’</span> we estimate is the distance, measured in standard deviations, of the mean of our signal distribution from the mean of the noise distribution.

 If we shift the signal distribution over by <span style="color: lime;">d’</span>, we can overlay the signal and noise